Consulting projects for MSc Management students

 We want to make sure both sides benefit from the experience, so we will work closely with you from the outset to generate consultancy ideas and ensure the project meets academic and business requirements.

-Step 2: If your project is accepted, we will allocate a team of up to 5 students to work on your business challenge.
-The selection of students into groups is done by the course directors at Cass Business School.
+Step 2: When all submissions are received, we select those that we consider will be most suited for the students.
+If your project is accepted, we will allocate a team of up to 5 students to work on your business challenge.
+The selection of students into groups is done by the Course Directors at Cass Business School.

 Step 3: We will connect you to your consulting team of students.
 We will ask you to provide access to company information that might inform the project, be available to meet with the student group at least once face-to-face, and commit to attending their presentation which takes place at the end of June (exact dates will be provided).
 We advise nominating a single point of contact to act as client liaison.